FirmoDaniel/Total_Health_At_Home/README.md

         * I want to suggest alterations on the site.

 -    ## Administrator Goals
--    ### Via the site
         * View, approve or delete user testimonials and product reviews.
-        * I want to add, delete or edit products.
+        * I want to add, delete or edit products / Categories.
--    ### Via the admin interface (Django)
-        * I want to view all users, their emails, and verification status
+        * I want to view all users, their emails, and verification status via Django
-        * I want to view, edit products, categories, reviews and testimonials

 ### Design
 -    ### Colour Scheme